Edgar Hull

-Edgar Hull Jr. (February 20, 1904 - October 25, 1984), was a Louisiana physician.
-He was part of the founding faculty of the Louisiana State University Medical Center in New Orleans, and later served as Dean of the Louisiana State University School of Medicine at Shreveport (now LSU Health Shreveport).
+Edgar Hull Jr. (February 20, 1904 - October 25, 1984) was an American physician in Louisiana.
+He was part of the founding faculty of the Louisiana State University Medical Center in New Orleans, and later served as dean of the Louisiana State University School of Medicine at Shreveport (now LSU Health Shreveport).

-Hull died in Pascagoula, Mississippi, at the age of eighty, and was interred at Greenwood Cemetery in New Orleans.
+Hull died on October 25, 1984, in Pascagoula, Mississippi, at the age of 80, and was interred at Greenwood Cemetery in New Orleans.